Cross-posted from our joint Raising Women’s Voices campaign

 Potential actions to protect and expand the ACA

 Even with Donald Trump hunkered down in Florida, the ACA is still at risk from repeal thanks to California v.
 Texas, the lawsuit filed by over a dozen Republican attorneys general.
 But Congress could take action quickly to neuter that threat.
 The crux of the lawsuit depends on the fact that the ACA’s individual mandate to purchase health insurance is technically still the law even as the tax penalty that once accompanied it was repealed in the 2017 GOP tax bill.
-The red states led by Texas argue that without a tax, the mandate is no longer constitutional without a tax attached to it.
+Led by Texas, the red states argue that the mandate is no longer constitutional without a tax attached to it.

 There’s no guarantee how a Supreme Court packed with Trump justices will decide the case, but a single sentence bill either repealing the mandate or reinstating a nominal tax of, say, $1 would make the case moot without the Court weighing in.
-Reinstating any kind of tax would be unlikely to win enough Republican votes to overcome a 60-vote filibuster in the Senate, requiring congressional Democrats to either eliminate the filibuster or package the provision into a much bigger budget reconciliation bill.
-Budget reconciliation allows the Senate to bypass the filibuster but carries a host of limitations on its use and would require a number of months for passage, in part because both chambers of Congress must first pass matching budget resolutions.
+Reinstating any kind of tax would be unlikely to win enough Republican votes to overcome a 60-vote filibuster in the Senate and could be a non-starter even for Democrats.

-However, it’s possible that eliminating the individual mandate altogether would gain enough votes to overcome the filibuster without going through reconciliation, allowing Congress to quickly send something to the White House to sign before the Court acts.
+However, it’s possible that eliminating the individual mandate altogether would gain enough votes to overcome a filibuster, allowing Congress to send something to the White House to sign before the Court acts.
 Unlike its predecessors, the current ACA lawsuit has never really been popular among GOP senators and fewer still may want to vote down a bill that does nothing more than repeal the mandate.
 Democrats, meanwhile, would much rather replace the unpopular stick that was the now-defunct individual mandate with a much more popular carrot: making existing federal subsidies for buying health insurance far more generous.

 Other legislative proposals under consideration include a version of the health care expansion bill (nicknamed “ACA 2.0”) passed by the House last year.
 That bill (which we wrote about here) would also encourage Medicaid expansion for the remaining twelve holdout states.